CMU-Perceptual-Computing-Lab/openpose/README.md

 ## Other Contributors
-We would like to thank the following people who contributed to OpenPose:
+We would like to thank the following people who also contributed to OpenPose:

 1. [Helen Medina](https://github.com/helen-medina): For moving OpenPose to Windows (Visual Studio), making it work there and creating the Windows branch.